-The insurance company for the other side is going to read your Facebook page, Instagram, and other social media and it will affect your case.
+The insurance company for the other side is going to read your Facebook page, Instagram, and other social media, and it will affect your case.
 Even if you have privacy settings in place, they are still going to get it at some point.
-So, don’t write or post about the accident on social media, or your injuries, or even your activities after the accident.
+So, don’t post about the accident or injuries on social media.
+Even your basic activities after the accident can be a problem.
 Whatever you write will be used against you, even if you think it will help you.

 Another issue our attorneys warn people about (although it has not come up in our cases yet) is Facebook posts about needing money or not having money.
 We are concerned that an insurance company would show those posts to a jury to try to make the jury believe our client is faking an injury to try to solve a money problem.